 I got to capture video and pictures of every participant in the race.

 I felt their joy and I was able to share their adventure with them, if even just few a few moments as they paddled by.
 I was able to cheer on every person as they passed by.
 I saw young paddlers, old paddlers, serious paddlers and paddlers who were simply thrilled to be on the water.

-After our safety boater, Scott Shaw, came through we knew the last participant had passed through our checkpoint so we jumped back in our kayaks and escorted the “back of the packers” to the finish line.
+After our safety boater, Scott Shaw, came through we knew the last participant had passed through our checkpoint so Shelli and I jumped back in our kayaks and escorted the “back of the packers” to the finish line.

 I gained even more perspective.

 I paddled ahead and then waited below rapids to make sure everyone got through alright.
 I got out of my boat a couple times to help people get unstuck from rocks and made sure everyone completed the race.

 I thoroughly enjoyed the race and, quite possibly, it was my most enjoyable race because I got to see it through the eyes and perspective of others.

 One: An anonymous donor gave a $100 bill to be awarded to the racer with the fastest overall time.

 Two: Said paddler taking the envelope with the cash, asked who the race benefits, and when he was told the proceeds were being given to The Rivanna Conservation Alliance, immediately handed the envelope back and said, “Give it to them.”